odiso/dashing-pingdom-uptime/README.md

 This widget was inspired by this https://gist.github.com/jwalton/6625777

-Pinddom is a trademard https://www.pingdom.com/
+Pingdom is a trademark https://www.pingdom.com/

 Licence
 =======